jasnow/rails_5.2_new/README.md

     For now, keep gem numbers.
  7. Optionally, add a LICENSE file.
  8. Add 3 sorbet gems.
- 9. Add 'dalli' and 'redis' gem to Gemfile to avoid error messages.
+ 9. Add 'dalli' and 'redis' gem to Gemfile to avoid sorbet error messages.
+ 10. Run "rails db:migrate" to avoid sorbet error messages.
- 10. Then to push to GitHub.
+ 11. Then to push to GitHub.

 ## How to know if you have a sane repo
  1. Run "bundle" with no errors.